tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 - firmware,
 - and communication protocol.

 When describing scope of hardware testing, determine wether it is needed in the first place and if so, which specific components need to be tested.
-For all tested components try to acquire the corresponding documentation and schematics.
+For all tested components, try to acquire the corresponding documentation and schematics.

-Determine wether to test the device's firmware and try to obtain it as well as any documentation or source code associated with it.
+Determine wether to test the device’s firmware and try to obtain it as well as any documentation or source code associated with it.
 You may also choose to specify parts of the firmware to be omitted.

-If the device's communication protocol is in-scope determine what layers of the protocol needs testing and acquire the documentation.
+If the device’s communication protocol is in-scope determine what layers of the protocol needs testing and acquire the documentation.

 If multiple devices are to be tested together, you need to repeat the steps for each device.